yeehaa123/presentation-moonconf/slides.md

 So how do we clean up this shantytown, this big ball of mud, this jquery spaghetti...
 My friend had the solution:

-"Why don't you use a framework instead?"
+"Why don't you use a javascript framework instead?"

 At first glance, frontend frameworks have a lot of advantages.
 Like the slogan for the Ember framework states.
 They make the coder more productive out of the box.
 Furthermore, frameworks also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
 In short, frameworks are the software equivalent to prefab houses.